Oscilloscope Basics: Beginner Guide to Waveforms, Probes, Triggering and Safe Measurements

 Understanding Oscilloscope Probes

-The probe is an essential part of accurate oscilloscope measurements.
-Most scopes use 1X/10X switchable probes.
+The probe is an essential part of accurate oscilloscope measurement.
+Most oscilloscopes use switchable 1X / 10X probes.
+Choosing the correct probe mode is important for accurate readings and safe measurement.

 1X Mode